Historical | Colliery | Development > 1860s - 1890s

 • Coal demand again outstripping supply.

-• Pleasley Colliery lease negotiation and signing.
+• Pleasley lease negotiations and signing ?Sept 1872.

-• Pit-bottom construction and main roadway development.
+• Pit-bottom construction and roadway development.

-• Small scale production for land sale begins.
+• Small scale production for local sale.

 1880s

-• Dip and rise main roadway headings completed
+• Dip and rise main drivage completed

-• Midland Railway begins operating mineral traffic.
+• Midland railway operating mineral traffic.

-• Experimental coal face electric lighting.
+• Experimental underground electric lighting.

 • Accident rate rises as production increases.

-• Downcast shaft reaches full working capacity.
+• Downcast shaft reaches full capacity.

 • Upcast shaft converted to coal winding.